Luxury Villas in Umbria

 Rates: from £2,422 per week

+10% discount for stays from 29th March - 24th May and 27th September - 29th November 2014.
 The oldest parts of this carefully restored estate are over 300 years old, nevertheless the villa combines rustic Umbrian charm with comfortable modernity.
 Podere Uliveto is located in the beautiful Umbrian hills close to Lake Trasimeno and offers its guests luxurious facilities like a sauna and cinema room, which is stylishly located on the lower ground floor of the main house.
 The old stables are transformed in a huge play area for kids and the large surroundings which include a small soccer field, an adventurous forest and a small lake offer kids and adults an unforgettable holiday.

 Rates: from £4,668 per week